20 Types of Caterpillars in Texas

 The Hubbard’s Silk Moth caterpillar is a giant, hairy caterpillar with a white stripe down the center.
 The hairs and spines on this caterpillar cause it to be painful to touch.

-They will usually have at least one generation per year, but some can have up to three generations in one year, depending on the season.
+They usually have at least one generation per year, but some can have up to three generations in one year, depending on the season.

 Leave a Reply